Where was Wolf Hall filmed?

 Wells, Somerset

 Used for many of the street scenes in Wolf Hall, this atmospheric medieval city is the smallest in England.
 Pybus and his team were given unparalleled access to the cathedral.
-"We used the cathedral library, which has never been filmed in before," he says.
+"We used the cathedral library, which has never been filmed in before," he said.
 "It had books in it that were 400-500 years old.
 People can also explore the high street and enjoy the teashops and the Bishop's Palace next to the cathedral."

 Great Chalfield Manor, Wiltshire